wozorio/docker-swiss-army-knife/README.md

-# docker-troubleshooting
+# Docker: Swiss Army Knife

-Used to build a Docker image containing various tools which are useful for troubleshooting.
+This repository is used to build a Ubuntu-based docker image containing various tools which are useful for troubleshooting.

 ## Build the image